box/box-windows-sdk-v2/migration-guide.md

 This solution is error-prone and relies on the knowledge of the internals of the SDK.

-New generation .NET SDK `Box DotNet SDK` provides a custom structure to represent union types (or sum types) called `OneOf<T1, T2, ...>`.
+The v10 version of the `Box Windows V2 SDK` provides a custom structure to represent union types (or sum types) called `OneOf<T1, T2, ...>`.
 The different variant are represented as different fields on this structure.
 This allows new SDK users to use it like any other model.
 In addition, the SDK does not directly expose the `OneOf` structure in the models, but inherits from it, so you do not need to know how it works in detail when working with models.

 ```c#
 var enterpriseEvents = await client.Events.GetEventsAsync(queryParams: new GetEventsQueryParams() { StreamType = GetEventsQueryParamsStreamTypeField.AdminLogs });